Geal/pgo-rust/README.md

 * LLVM 3.8
 * The rustc version used here: `rustc 1.7.0-dev (80e21d195 2016-01-17)`
 * on OS X, LLVM installed from Homebrew misses the file `/usr/local/Cellar/llvm38/3.8.0/lib/llvm-3.8/bin/../lib/clang/3.8.0/lib/darwin/libclang_rt.profile_osx.a`.
-You can find it in `/Library/Developer/CommandLineTools/usr/lib/clang/7.0.2/lib/darwin/libclang_rt.profile_osx.a` (this might cause issues, but I'm not knowledgeable enough about LLVM to see them)
+In theory, doing `brew install homebrew/versions/llvm38 --with-asan` will build it, but it failed for me.
+As an alternative, you can download the compiler-rt source from [compiler-rt.llvm.org](http://compiler-rt.llvm.org/) and build it (the file you need will be in `lib/darwin` once compiled).

 The basic idea is to generate the LLVM bitcode file from Rust, then apply the profiling tools there, then compile manually.